 As a teen, I was no angel (is any teen?).
-But compared to some of my other recovering alcoholic friends, I was a goodie two-shoes.
-I always made it home by curfew and my occasional drinking and drug use was pretty low-key.
+But compared to some of my other recovering alcohol misuse friends, I was a goodie two-shoes.
+I always made it home by curfew, and my occasional drinking and drug use was pretty low-key.
 I graduated magna cum laude from my high school and began attending theater school in New York City.

 My parents were incredibly strict about alcohol.
 I never saw them have more than two drinks a night and my siblings and I weren’t allowed to drink (although that didn’t always stop us) until we were 21.

 I’ve heard stories of other people who get sober young, and many come from very different backgrounds.
 They may have had a tough family life or alcoholic parents; many started drinking as early as 10.

 Despite my growing appetite for partying, I still wanted to keep up my reputation of being a “good” kid.